modxorg/Docs/en/administering-your-site/customizing-the-manager/manager-templates-and-themes.md

 **manager/controllers/custom**

 This is because when you change the manager\_theme key value in System Settings it will also reference the new controllers directory.
 Of course you can probably change the path for that somewhere...

-YJ, actually, that only applies for 2.1 and earlier.
-2.2 will allow you to copy only single files without the need to create the other directory.

-Good news!